 Make it easy and keep this list of 9 foods at your finger tips

-Foods To Eat During Menopause That Will Improve Your Symptoms
+Foods To Eat During Menopause That Will Improve Symptoms For Menopausal Women

 1. Cruciferous Vegetables